scheb/2fa/doc/backup_codes.md

 # config/packages/scheb_two_factor.yaml
 scheb_two_factor:
     backup_codes:
-        enabled: false  # If the backup code feature should be enabled
+        enabled: true  # If the backup code feature should be enabled
 ```

 Backup codes have to be provided from the user object.
 The user entity has to implement